OGSarah/iOS-Architecture/Architecture/mvp/README.md

 A change ringing composition editor, for the English tower bell tradition of ringing permutations rather than tunes:

-- A **document browser** for creating, renaming, and opening `.touch` compositions, backed by the system browser and iCloud Drive
+- A **document browser** for creating, renaming, and opening `.touch` compositions, backed by the system browser and iCloud Drive.
-- An **editor** showing the touch expanded row by row as a scrolling grid, with the blue line of a chosen bell traced through it
+- An **editor** showing the touch expanded row by row as a scrolling grid, with the blue line of a chosen bell traced through it.
-- A **notation bar** for editing the underlying place notation directly, and a call strip for inserting bobs and singles at lead ends
+- A **notation bar** for editing the underlying place notation directly, and a call strip for inserting bobs and singles at lead ends.
-- A **truth check** that runs on every edit and marks the exact row where a composition repeats itself
+- A **truth check** that runs on every edit and marks the exact row where a composition repeats itself.
-- **Playback** of the row sequence through AVAudioEngine, at a real ringing pace, so a composition can be heard rather than only read
+- **Playback** of the row sequence through AVAudioEngine, at a real ringing pace, so a composition can be heard rather than only read.
-- A full ringing engine with no network layer at all, and no `URLSession` anywhere in the project
+- A full ringing engine with no network layer at all, and no `URLSession` anywhere in the project.

 ## The domain